Loans

 Once you have loan approval, you can consider all of these variables before you make a final decision.
 Although it may seem like a lot to think about, it is pretty simple to run through these numbers and costs, as long as you know what you are looking for in a loan agreement.
 And keep in mind that just because you go through a loan application and loan approval, you never have to move forward if it’s not the right fit for you!

-Knowing Your Rights as A Borrower
+Knowing Your Rights as a Borrower

 Knowing your rights when borrowing any loan amount is vital for making an informed lending decision.
 The Consumer Financial Protection Bureau is a great place to start your research if you want to learn more about the different active laws and regulations.
 For military members and their families, knowing the policies of the Military Lending Act can be a tremendous tool.